MertGunduz/Embedded-Software-Engineer-Roadmap/README.md

-Here's a revamped version of your README with enhanced markdown features and emojis to make it more visually appealing and user-friendly:

----

 # 🚀 Embedded Software Engineer Roadmap 🚀

 🌟 This roadmap is designed for individuals aspiring to become embedded software engineers.
 It provides a structured path through various subjects essential for the field.